junegunn/vim-easy-align/README.md

 ### Live interactive mode

-If you're performing a complex alignment where multiple options should be carefully adjusted, try "live interactive mode" which aligns the text on-the-fly as you type in.
+If you're performing a complex alignment where multiple options should be carefully adjusted, try "live interactive mode" where you can preview the result of the alignment on-the-fly as you type in.

 Live interactive mode can be started with `:LiveEasyAlign` command which takes the same parameters as `:EasyAlign`.
-I suggest you define the following mapping in addition to the one for `:EasyAlign` command.
+I suggest you define a mapping such as follows in addition to the one for `:EasyAlign` command.

 ```vim
 vnoremap <silent> <Leader><Enter> :LiveEasyAlign<Enter>